aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

-# Sample AWS Blockchain Node Runner app for BNB Smart Chain(BSC) Nodes
+# Sample AWS Blockchain Node Runner app for BNB Chain Nodes

 | Contributed by |
 |:--------------------:|
 | [@StayHungryStayFoolish](https://github.com/StayHungryStayFoolish), [@frbrkoala](https://github.com/frbrkoala) |

-BNB Smart Chain (BNB), is a blockchain that supports EVM-compatible smart contracts and protocols.
+BNB Chain, is a blockchain that supports EVM-compatible smart contracts and protocols.
 It utilizes the [Proof of Stake Authority(PoSA)](https://docs.bnbchain.org/docs/learn/intro#proof-of-staked-authority) consensus mechanism, which is a hybrid consensus mechanism based on a combination of [Proof of Authority (PoA)](https://en.wikipedia.org/wiki/Proof_of_authority) and [Delegated Proof of Stake (DPoS)](https://bitcoinwiki.org/wiki/DPoS).

-This blueprint is designed to assist in deploying a single node or a Highly Available (HA) [BNB Smart Chain (BNB) Fullnode](https://docs.bnbchain.org/docs/validator/fullnode/) on AWS.
+This blueprint is designed to assist in deploying a single node or a Highly Available (HA) [BNB Chain Fullnode](https://docs.bnbchain.org/docs/validator/fullnode/) on AWS.
 It is intended for use in development, testing, or Proof of Concept purposes.

 ## Overview of Deployment Architectures